Querent-ai/querent-docs/querent/docs/get-started/quickstart.md

 import TabItem from '@theme/TabItem';

 In this quick start guide, we will install Querent, create an index, add documents and finally execute search queries.
 All the Querent commands used in this guide are documented [in the CLI reference documentation](/docs/reference/cli.md).
-## Install Dependencies if planning to run Querent standalone binary
+## Pre-requisites for binary installation

-- **Install Python (v3.9 or above):** Ensure that Python version 3.9 or newer is installed on your system.
+- Ensure that Python version 3.9 or newer is installed on your system.
 You can verify the installed version of Python by running the following command in your terminal:

 ```bash
 python3 --version
 ```
   If Python is not installed, or if your version is older than 3.9, visit the [official Python website](https://www.python.org/downloads/) to   download and install the latest version for your operating system.

-- **Create and activate a virtual environment:** Once Python is set up, create a virtual environment in your project directory.
+- Once Python is set up, create a virtual environment in your project directory.
 Use the following commands to create and activate a virtual environment:

 ```bash
 python3 -m venv querent-env